|

 Aloe bellatula Reynolds 1956

 is a choice, tender plant from Madagascar, growing at elevations of around 4500 ft.
-The 10in long thin leaves are marbled brown and green, becoming bronzed in strong light.
+The 10in long thin succulent leaves are marbled brown and green, becoming bronzed in strong light.
 Tiny, pale teeth along the leaf margins make them feel rough rather than sharp.
 The rosettes offset freely at their base to form a dense clump.
 The inflorescence consists of a raceme of delicate pink and darker pink striped bells on the end of a long stalk.
 This plant is easy to grow on a sunny window-ledge.
 In England it flowers freely in mid-December.

 |